cristianku/CarND-Behavioral-Cloning-Project3/README.md

 I have build a Convolutional Neural Network and Neural network to clone driving behavior.

-I have trained, validated and tested the model using Keras.
+I have trained, validated and tested the model using Keras and Tensorflow.

-The model will output a steering angle to an autonomous vehicle.
+My model model will output a steering angle to an autonomous vehicle.